Phileosopher/commonplace/technology.md

 Most people become so [habituated](habits.md) to those odd behaviors that they lose track of what the original task required.
 In that sense, [cultures](culture.md) with more technology often have *less* [understanding](understanding.md) of how to directly do things.

 People born into a technologically advanced culture will naturally pick up skills tied to it from early [childhood](maturity.md) onward, and advanced technological leaps can *will* create generational [culture](culture.md) differences.

+APPLICATION: Whatever someone does for a living profoundly changes how they [think](logic.md).
+People in dangerous jobs are familiar with [death](mind-feelings-fear.md).
+Professional drivers think sequentially.
+Computer programmers think of all possible scenarios for things.
+Accountants think and rethink things through.

 ## Trust